xonde/DevOps-Course-Workshop-Module-12-Learners/OnPremDisaster/instructions.md

   },
 ```

-2. Add the following to the database in the template (just below the `"type": "databases"` line)
+2. Add the following to the database in the template (just below the `"type": "databases"` line, but within the same resource - i.e. we'll end up with an entry in the outer `resources` array that also has its own `resources` array).

 ```json
 "resources": [